This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

 Then, check how the app interprets different elements of the scene, and iterate from that by adding more specific keywords about different objects, e.g. "modern residential home, beige facade, sunrise".

 It's worth generating a couple of renders for each of your prompt variations as MyArchitectAI will create different results each time.
-You can even leave your prompt unchanged and just click the "Regenerate" button to create a new variation using the same settings.
+You can even leave your prompt unchanged and just click the "Generate" button to create a new variation using the same settings.

 So experiment with different settings and see what works best for your designs.